onsi/ginkgo/docs/MIGRATING_TO_V2.md

 - `ginkgo --label-filter=!slow` will avoid any tests labelled `slow`.
 - `ginkgo --label-filter=(local || network) && !slow` will run any specs labelled `local` and `network` but without the `slow` label.
 - `ginkgo --label-filter=/widgets/ && !slow` will run any specs with a label that matches the regular expression `widgets` but does not include the `slow` label.
 This would match both the `extracting widgets` and `editing widgets` labels in our example above.

+### DeferCleanup

+`DeferCleanup` allows users to move cleanup code out of `AfterEach/AfterAll/AfterSuite` and closer to the setup code that needs to be cleaned up.
+Based on the context in which it is called, `DeferCleanup` will effectively register a dynamic `AfterEach/AfterAll/AfterSuite` node to clean up after the test/test group/suite.
+The [docs](https://github.com/onsi/ginkgo/blob/ver2/docs/index.md#cleaning-up-after-tests) have more detailed examples.

 ### Aborting the Test Suite
 Users can now signal that the entire test suite should abort via `AbortSuite(message string, skip int)`.
 This will fail the current test and skip all subsequent tests.